pollfish/docs/ios.md

 ### Destroying Pollfish

 You have to release all the resources Pollfish kept during the termination of your application.
-This should be done in your application’s delegate applicationWillTerminate: method.
+This should be done in your application’s delegate applicationWillTerminate method.

 <span style="text-decoration: underline">Objective-C:</span>